What impact will pro-Palestine protests have on the DNC in Chicago?

 Court officials announced the temporary reopening of a defunct courtroom at a police station to potentially process and release dozens of people, The Independent previously reported.
 The Chicago Police Department has also shelled out millions of taxpayer dollars to defend and settle lawsuits related to misconduct during 2020 protests.

-There are also the indelible images of violence that emerged from the 1968 DNC in Chicago of cops beating protesters.
+There are also the indelible images of violence that emerged from the 1968 DNC in Chicago of cops beating anti-Vietnam War protesters.
+More than 600 demonstrators were arrested while 190 officers and 100 protesters were injured, according to a report at the time.

 Snelling addressed this point, and tried to quell concerns.
 “Oftentimes, it is forgotten that there was a Democratic convention between 1968 and now.
 It was a success,” he said, referring to the 1996 convention where former president Bill Clinton accepted the nomination.